sdrahnea/file-management-system/README.md

 The `spring.datasource.url` is the one required property which should be set.
 By default, the username is `sa` with empty password.
 Two modes: in memory and file storage.
 See the `application.properties` file for more details related configuration.
+To access default H2 Console use this link: http://localhost:8081/h2-console/ , where 8081 is the server port.

 #### 2.2.2 MySQL